dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-17-big-batches-and-assumptions.md

 Big Batches™:
 - embed more assumptions
-- embed way more second order assumptions caused by product of first order assumptions (A x B x C x ... x N), and
+- embed way more second order assumptions as a product of first order assumptions (A x B x C x ... x N), and
 - carry all of these for a longer time

 Small Batches™ embed: